 The money available's huge, so it's vital to check you're eligible.
 It's possible 100,000s of families are missing out, so spread the word, and see Childcare Costs Help for more:

 To qualify for childcare tax credit you must:

 Be a single parent working 16+ hours a week

 Be in a couple both working 16+ hours a week

 If that's you, and your total household income's under £41,000, you should DEFINITELY check your entitlement

 Use free kids' sports schemes in school hols

 Keeping fidgety kids entertained during the school holidays can be exhausting (particularly if they've discovered the golden phrase: "I'm booored!").

 But there's a quick trick that doesn't cost a penny.
-Free sports activities are a great way to keep kids entertained (and healthy) for nowt between terms.
+Free sports activities such as tennis and football coaching are a great way to keep kids entertained (and healthy) for nowt between terms.

-When they're available, they're fully listed in the Cheap Days Out deals page, plus how to find participating venues and bag a place.
+When they're available, they're fully listed in the Cheap Days Out deals page, along with how to find participating venues to bag a place at.